Exercise During Pregnancy

 • Help you stay in good shape, which may mean you’ll have easier labor and delivery.

-Talk to your OB first to know what is safe for you.
+Talk to your provider first to know what is safe for you.
 They will know what’s best for you based on your health history.
-For the most part, many activities are safe.
+For the most part, try to avoid exercises after the first trimester that cause you to lie flat on your back.
+It’s also wise to not do any activities that have bouncing, leaping a sudden change of direction or a risk of abdominal injury.
+This would mean not playing contact sports like basketball, softball or kickboxing.

 Check out the full list of safe activities during pregnancy.